torhovland/blazor-redux/README.md

 }
 ```

-If you like, you can have one big reducer with cases for each of your application actions, or you can break them up and create a root reducer like this:
+You can have one big reducer with cases for each of your application actions, or you can break them up and create a root reducer:

 ```csharp
 public static MyModel MainReducer(MyModel state, IAction action)